 |Levens Hall & Gardens|

 Travelling:As you exit Levens Hall, turn left on the A6 and in approx 0.3 miles take the left turn which becomes the A590 towards Barrow.
 The dual carriageway soon approaches the impressive limestone cliffs of Whitbarrow Scar on the right and becomes single carriageway.
-Shortly, another section of dual carriageway takes you to a large roundabout where you take the first exit, the B5277 towards Grange.
+In a short distance there is a minor left turn to Foulshaw Moss Nature Reserve, an oasis for wildlife, including nesting Ospreys in season.
+Beyond this the road soon become dual carriageway again before meeting a large roundabout where you take the first exit, the B5277 towards Grange.
 After approx 1 mile, enter the village of Lindale and take the first exit at the mini-roundabout.
 In another 1.5 miles, enter Grange-over-Sands, pass the train station on the left and take the first exit at the mini-roundabout.
 Pass the duck pond and gardens on the left and shortly beyond this is a left turn to Main Street car park.

 Distance: 16.0 miles Location: Grange-over-Sands, Main Street car park Coordinates: N 54.19382, W 2.90795